FAQ

 Subscriptions renew each week automatically.
 If your child is going to miss a game that week, let us know and we’ll pause the subscription till the next game.
 We just ask that you let us know more than 24 hours before your child’s game.

-Why did I get charged when I emailed you that my kid couldn’t make it an hour before the session started?
+Why did I get charged when I emailed you that we couldn’t make it an hour before the session started?

 How many players per game?